Learn about the benefits of SIP Trunking and its implementation

 What kind of equipment is needed for SIP Trunking?

 The equipment necessary for SIP Trunking consists of 3 major components:

-IP or Cloud PBX – the PBX grants communication flow between two or more endpoints over an IP network.
-It switches calls between local lines and VoIP users
+IP or Cloud PBX allows communication between two or more endpoints over an IP network.
+It switches calls between local lines and VoIP users.

-ITSP – it provides connectivity to the Public Switched Telephone Network from an IP network for fixed communications or mobile devices.
+ITSP provides connectivity to the Public Switched Telephone Network from an IP network for fixed communications or mobile devices.

 Calculating SIP’s bandwidth needs

-The amount of SIP’s bandwidth needed for smooth communication depends on three main factors
+The amount of SIP bandwidth needed for smooth communication depends on three main factors.

-1. Determine the number of expected simultaneous calls at any given point in time.
+1. Determine the number of expected simultaneous calls at any given time.
 This can vary depending on the company’s organizational structure and calls intensity

 2. The voice codec used by the SIP provider defines the IP bandwidth needed to support each separate call.
 Usually, 120 kbps upload and download speed is required for each call.

 3. It is simple to calculate the necessary IP bandwidth.
 Multiply the expected number of concurrent calls by the consumption of bandwidth (given by your SIP provider) per call.
 After that, add a margin of 10% for technical reasons.